cujojs/curl/README.md

 curl.js is a small, but very fast AMD-compliant asynchronous loader.
 Current size: 4.5KB (2.1KB gzipped) using Google's Closure Compiler.

-If you'd like to use curl.js for non-AMD modules, you'll want to  use the version with the js! plugin built in.
+If you'd like to use curl.js for non-AMD modules (ordinary javascript files), you'll want to  use the version with the js! plugin built in.
 You may also want to build-in the domReady module.
 The combined curl+js+domReady loader is still only 6.1KB (2.7KB gzipped).

 What the heck is cujo?  cujo.js is a web app dvelopment platform.
 See the bottom of this file for more info.

 What's new?
 ----------
-* The API has changed a bit.
+* The API has changed a bit since 0.2.
 The .ready() and .domReady() methods are gone, replaced by the domReady module.
 See the "API at a glance" section.
 * The domReady module now returns a promise.
 This makes the API a bit cleaner.
 * The js! plugin has been moved out into it's own file and now supports